jannat-miftahul/data-structures-and-algorithms/README.md

-# DSA (Data Structures and Algorithms)
+# Data Structures and Algorithms (DSA)

-This repository contains C++ implementations and practice problems for fundamental data structures and algorithms.
+This repository contains C++ implementations of fundamental data structures and algorithms.